 Every country has equally strong or even stronger programs.

-For example, the U.S. Department of Education is able to provide companies across the U.S with a toolkit that gives access to local and state program administrators.
-These are able to provide companies with important information on all the key components of work-based learning.
+For example, the U.S. Department of Education can provide companies across the U.S with a toolkit that gives access to local and state program administrators.
+These can provide companies with important information on all the key components of work-based learning.
 At the same time, it can give them an instructional strategy that can enhance the bond between the classroom and the workplace.

 Technology will continue to rise.
-Employees might spend their personal time receiving the education they need in order to be able to keep up with all the changes.
+Employees might spend their time receiving the education they need to be able to keep up with all the changes.
 However, this is not something that the employers should base their decisions on.

 A company has the responsibility to educate the employees through work-based learning.
 They can ensure the proper training of the employees and enhance the spirit of devotion within the business.